Cervical Cancer Risk Assessment

 - You have had sexual intercourse with more than one partner.
 Sex with multiple partners is considered a risk factor because it increases your chances of contracting HPV.

 - You have HIV or AIDS.
-HIV infection or any condition that weakens the immune system puts women more at risk of contracting HPV.
+HIV infection or any condition that weakens the immune system puts women more at risk of getting HPV.

-- You have a medical history of chlamydia.
+- You have a health history of chlamydia.

 - You have a family history of cervical cancer or cervical dysplasia.
 There is evidence that genetic factors are involved in the development of some cervical cancers.

 - You are years old.
 The incidence of cervical cancer increases in midlife and goes down after age 50.